 All court interpreters, whether on staff or contract personnel, shall immediately notify the assignment desk of their availability for reassignment when their scheduled court matters are canceled and/or continued.
-When not on assignment, staff interpreters shall be at their desks, and contract interpreters shall be in the interpreters' waiting rooms, unless otherwise directed by the interpreter services manager.
+When not on assignment, staff interpreters shall be at their desks, and contract interpreters shall be in the court's waiting areas or work rooms, unless otherwise directed by the interpreter services manager.